|

 Dave was the last cooper to learn the

-trade at the Rum Distillery, and in the early
+trade at the Rum Distillery, and In the early

 1980's, the Rum Distillery installed their bottling plant so the trade then